-- Pathologist should be experienced in distinguishing Merkel cell carcinoma (MCC) from cutaneous simulants and metastatic tumors. - Synoptic reporting is preferred. - Minimal elements to be reported include largest tumor diameter (cm), peripheral and deep margin status, lymphovascular invasion (LVI), and extracutaneous extension (ie, bone, muscle, fascia, cartilage). - Strongly encourage reporting of these additional clinically relevant factors (compatible with the American Joint Committee on Cancer [AJCC] and the College of American Pathologists [CAP] recommendations): - ▶ Depth (Breslow, in mm) - ▶ Tumor-infiltrating lymphocytes (not identified, brisk, non-brisk) - ▶ Tumor growth pattern (nodular or infiltrative) - ▶ Presence of a second malignancy within the pathologic specimen itself (ie, concurrent squamous cell carcinoma [SCC]) - Immunohistochemistry should be used for confirmation on all newly diagnosed MCC to exclude possible mimickers such as metastatic small cell carcinoma.
+- Pathologists should be experienced in distinguishing MCC from cutaneous simulants and metastatic tumors. - Synoptic reporting is preferred. - Minimal elements to be reported include largest tumor diameter (cm), peripheral and deep margin status, lymphovascular invasion (LVI), and extracutaneous extension (ie, bone, muscle, fascia, cartilage). - Strongly encourage reporting of these additional clinically relevant factors (compatible with the American Joint Committee on Cancer [AJCC] and the College of American Pathologists [CAP] recommendations): - ▶ Depth (Breslow, in mm) - ▶ Tumor-infiltrating lymphocytes (not identified, brisk, non-brisk) - ▶ Tumor growth pattern (nodular or infiltrative) - ▶ Presence of a second malignancy within the pathologic specimen itself (ie, concurrent squamous cell carcinoma [SCC]) - Immunohistochemistry should be used for confirmation on all newly diagnosed MCC to exclude possible mimickers such as metastatic small cell carcinoma.
 Staining with CK20 (membranous and/or paranuclear dot-like) and negativity for thyroid transcription factor-1 (TTF-1) are usually sufficient.
 If an atypical staining pattern is present, AE1/3 keratin (dot-like), or at least one neuroendocrine marker (such as synaptophysin, neurofilament, chromogranin, CD56, or neuron-specific enolase [NSE]), and/or Merkel cell polyomavirus T antigen (CM2B4) stains may be employed. - For equivocal lesions, consider additional immunostaining with neuroendocrine markers such as chromogranin, synaptophysin, CD56, NSE, and neurofilament. - SLNB evaluation for metastatic MCC requires complete microscopic evaluation of the SLN(s).
-Multiple H&E levels and at least one immunohistochemistry stain should be used to help evaluate for metastatic disease.
+Before determining SLNB negativity, multiple levels (recommend at least 2) including H&E and at least one immunohistochemistry stain should be used to help evaluate for metastatic disease.
 SLNB reporting should also include the number of lymph nodes involved, size of largest metastatic deposit (mm), and the presence/absence of extracapsular extension.